 In today’s multi-media world, the face-to-face interview, with the applicant’s appearance/demeanor rehearsed and polished won’t always be the first contact the individual will have with the hiring manager.
 Nor will candidates always meet with one person.

 Each type of interview has its pitfalls.
 Here’s what to avoid:

 - Always, if possible, provide a land-line phone for the interviewer to reach you.
 Nothing is more irritating than a cell phone connection that hisses, crackles, cuts out, and hangs up on the interviewer.
 If a hiring manager gets dead air, they may not call back.

 - Make certain background noise is kept to a minimum.
-Keep a phone extension in a quiet place – a home office or a bedroom – away from TV noise, screeching kids and barking dogs.
+Keep a phone extension in a quiet place – a home office or a bedroom – away from TV noise, and barking dogs.

 - If you’re snacking on taco chips when the phone rings, swallow quickly and don’t take another bite until the interview is over.